Monday, November 11, 2019

 Judy Mortrude recently joined the World Education team as a Senior Technical Advisor and the LINCS Professional Development Center Director.
 Immediately prior, Judy was the Director of the Alliance for Quality Career Pathways and a Senior Policy Analyst at CLASP.
 She’s been an adult educator for more than for more than three decades – as a part time teacher, local and state program administrator, and national advocate.

-Exploring Resources to Teach Personal Success Skills
+Exploring Resources to Teach Personal and Workplace Success Skills

 Sandy Goodman, Director, National College Transition Network

-Personal Success Skills are essential to surviving and thriving in the digital world.
+Personal and Workplace Success Skills are essential to surviving and thriving in the digital world.
 These are the critical and creative thinking, problem-solving, systems thinking, communication, self-efficacy, self-regulation, inter- and intrapersonal skills that enable us to be adaptive and agile lifelong learners.
 Explore and preview instructional materials that will be included in NCTN’s new Personal Success Digital Resource Library and learn about opportunities to contribute to the resource library.

 Sandy provides technical assistance, training, and project leadership on college transition and career pathways initiatives.
 She works within and across the adult education, workforce development, and community college systems to equip each to better support low-income adults realize their education and career goals.
 She directs NCTN’s new project to develop a Personal Success Skills Digital Library.

 Digital Skills: Essential to College and Career Readiness